Mchilamwar/Regression_Analysis_Cases/ZomatoRestaurantRating/readme.md

-### Prediction Of Restaurant Rating using Zomato Dataset based on various Attributes.
+### Prediction of Restaurant Rating in Zomato Dataset based on various Attributes .